 When the vegetables are done, let them rest until cool enough to handle.
 Scrape away the pepper skin and cut the flesh into 1/2-inch dice.
 Cut the corn kernels from the cob.
 You should have about 1-1/2 cups kernels.

 Mince and mash the garlic to a paste with 1/4 tsp. kosher salt.
 In a medium bowl, whisk the garlic paste with the lime and orange juices, shallot, honey, and toasted ground cumin.
 Slowly add the oil in a thin stream, whisking until well blended.
 Season to taste with black pepper and more salt and honey, if you like.

 Artfully arrange the corn, tomatoes, peppers, jícama, avocado, and black beans in stripes or piles on a small platter or other wide, shallow serving dish.
 Sprinkle with the chopped cilantro.
 Serve the vinaigrette in a pitcher.
 Encourage guests to spoon elements of the salad onto their plates and drizzle on some of the vinaigrette.
 Or drizzle the vinaigrette over the salad platter just before serving.

 Make Ahead Tips

-Chop all the salad ingredients up to four hours ahead and store them covered in the fridge.
+You can chop all the salad ingredients up to four hours ahead and store them, covered, in the fridge.

 nutrition information (per serving):